bdraco/python-socketio-v4/docs/server.rst

 Sometimes it is useful to pass data back to the client being rejected.
-In that case instead of returning ``False`` :class:`socketio.exceptions.ConnectionRefusedError` can be raised, and all of its arguments will be sent to the client with the rejection message::
+In that case instead of returning ``False`` :class:`socketio_v4.exceptions.ConnectionRefusedError` can be raised, and all of its arguments will be sent to the client with the rejection message::

     @sio.event